hpeyriere/hpeyriere.github.io/_pages/about.md

 Amongst others, potential topics which I would love to explore in more detail include atmospheric and oceanic turbulence, entropic approaches, interactions between different scales, air-sea interactions, vorticity dynamics, heat transport, atmospheric moist convection, interconnections with surface hydrology, tropical storms, climate extremes, climate change and equilibria, paleoclimates, and more!
 I am generally passionate about any question I spend enough time focusing on.

 I am also fascinated by collective stories, myths and cosmologies, and the ways in which they shape our actions.
+Let's re-enchant the world!